learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 Clients are responsible for displaying a user interface and handling user interaction.
-That's the job of HTML, CSS, and JavaScript - to structure and design the web page and make it interactive and dynamic.
+That's the job of HTML, CSS, and JavaScript - to structure and design a webpage and make it interactive and dynamic.

+### Servers

 Servers have a different job - they're remote, independent computers that are responsible for storing the files of our website, communicating with databases,